offbynull/offbynull.github.io/docs/data/learn/3D Printing/input/input.md

 ![Bambu Studio filament scarf seam settings](bambu_studio_filament_scarf_seam_settings.png)

 * **Scarf seam type**: Must be set to either **Contour** or **Contour and Hole** for scarf seams to be enabled.
-* **Scarf start !!height!!**: Height at which the nozzle starts printing the wall, specified in mm or percentage of layer height.
+* **Scarf start !!height!!**: !!Height!! at which the nozzle starts printing the wall, specified in mm or percentage of layer height.
 * **Scarf slope gap**: Scarf seam cuts into the inner wall to accommodate excess material, represented as a percentage of the nozzle diameter multiplied by some internal constant.
 * **Scarf length**: Length of the seam.
 Disabled if set to 0 or the option **Scarf around the entire wall** is enabled in print parameters.